Rand Rebellion: Rebellion

-Prime Minister Jan Smuts crushed the rebellion with 20,000 troops, artillery, tanks, and bomber aircraft.
-By this time the rebels had dug trenches across Fordsburg Square and the air force tried to bomb but missed and hit a local church.
-However, the army's bombardment finally overcame them.
-Lieutenant Colonel Llewellyn Andersson's role in creating the Union Defence Force (South Africa) was instrumental in crushing the rebellion.
+When martial law was declared on the Witwatersrand on 10 March, amid further reports of the "cold blooded murder of natives", Johannesburg was under the threat of being overrun.
+Prime Minister Jan Smuts sent 20,000 troops, artillery, tanks, machine-guns, snipers, and bomber aircraft to crush the rebellion.
+By this time, the rebels had dug trenches across Fordsburg Square and the air force tried to bomb but missed and hit a local church.
+Near the end of the rebellion, a pogrom broke out against blacks by enraged rebels.
+Lieutenant Colonel Llewellyn Andersson's role in creating the Union Defence Force was instrumental in crushing the rebellion using "considerable military firepower and at the cost of over 200 lives.
+Several Communists and syndicalists, the latter including the strike leaders Percy Fisher and Harry Spendiff, were killed as the rebellion was quelled by the Union Defence Force.